Last Updated on May 27, 2023 by Robert A. Foreman

 Key features of textured overgrips:

-- Textured overgrips are more rigid than the dry overgrips
+• Textured overgrips are more rigid than dry overgrips

 When to Change Your Overgrip?